adreams/patterns-irl/Design Patterns/Creational/FactoryMethod.rst

 Overview
 ^^^^^^^^

-The creating method returns a decendant class of a class based on parameters.
+The creating method returns a object based on parameters/inheritance.

+Factory method based on parameters is a way to find the appropriate object to be created.
+This way we can collect different object creation ways to one method.

+Factory method based on inheritance is a way of subclass defining the object being created.
+This way the object inherited can create appropriate object or modify it accordingly to it's needs.

 .. note:: TODO Diagram of the pattern.